nasircsms/mattermost-plugin-spybot/README.md

 Has a slash command `/spy @username`

-You get a notification when the person logs on or off.
+You get a notification when the person is online, offline, is away, or 'do not disturb'.

 ![screenshot.png](screenshot.png)